rossj/rackit/README.md

     {
         user : '', // Your Rackspace username
 		key : '', // Your Rackspace API key
-		prefix : 'dev', // The prefix for your Cloud Files containers baseURI : 'https://auth.api.rackspacecloud.com/v1.0', // The API entry point - may change based on your country tempURLKey : null, // A secret for generating temporary URLs useSNET : false,
+		prefix : 'dev', // The prefix for your Cloud Files containers (may contain forward slash) region : 'US', // Determines the API entry point - other option of 'UK' tempURLKey : null, // A secret for generating temporary URLs useSNET : false,
 		useCDN : true,